Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-unlimited-credit-line/walkthrough.md

 }
 ```
+&nbsp;

-After viewing all the function here, it seems almost everything is okay except the `burn()` function. `burn()` usually remove a token from the supply and deduct the balance, but this time it's adding it instead of deducting it, so this is the flaw.
+After viewing all the function here, it seems almost everything is okay except the *burn()* function. *burn()* usually remove a token from the supply and deduct the balance, but this time it's adding it instead of deducting it, so this is the flaw. &nbsp;
+&nbsp;

-We already found the way to get ourselves some balance, by calling the `burn()` with the value of address pointing to our wallet with the value of 10 Ether, so let's just do that!
+We already found the way to get ourselves some balance, by calling the *burn()* with the value of address pointing to our wallet with the value of 10 Ether, so let's just do that! &nbsp;
+&nbsp;
 ```bash
 // Getting the NewBank Address cast call -r $RPC_URL $SETUP_ADDR "NB()"